gnosischain/documentation/docs/about/tokens/gno.md

 By staking your GNO tokens, you play a vital role in securing the Gnosis chain through the validation of blocks within the PoS consensus.
 As a reward for your participation, you will receive staking [rewards](../../node/rewards-penalties).
 For a more comprehensive understanding of the validator deposit process, check the [validator deposit process](/node/manual/validator/deposit) page.

 In order to establish a highly precise ETH-mirrored environment, it is required to stake a minimum of 32 tokens on the Gnosis Beacon Chain.
-To facilitate this, the mGNO token serves as a meta-token specifically designed for staking purposes.
+To facilitate this, the mGNO token serves as a meta-token spe cifically designed for staking purposes.
 During the deposit process, an automatic conversion takes place where 1 GNO is transformed into 32 mGNO tokens behind the scenes.

 The mGNO contract address on the Gnosis network is as follows: [0x722fc4DAABFEaff81b97894fC623f91814a1BF68](https://gnosisscan.io/address/0x722fc4DAABFEaff81b97894fC623f91814a1BF68).